 - A typical bucket swing can support toddlers and young children weighing 50 to 60 pounds.
 That said, a child approaching this weight limit may already be ready for a larger swing.

 Tree-swing injuries range from sprained fingers and rope burns to broken bones and much worse.
-Adult supervision, choosing the best tree, and a few simple safety considerations will limit the chances of injury.
+Adult supervision, choosing the best tree, and a few simple safety features will limit the chances of injury.

 - Site or location establishes the foundation of safety for tree swings.
 This includes a strong and healthy tree branch with a swinging area and landing zone free of branches, stones, exposed roots, and other hazards.
 The ground should be covered with a soft material, such as grass, leaves, or mulch.